-Redshift is a fast, simple, cost-effective data warehousing service.
-Amazon Redshift gives you the best of high performance data warehouses.
-It is a fully managed, petabyte-scale data warehouse service in the cloud.
+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
 This enables you to use your data to acquire new insights for your business and customers.
-The policy checks if RedShift storage service has controlled access and its backup schedules are configured.

 When automated snapshots are enabled for a cluster, Amazon Redshift periodically takes snapshots of that cluster.
 By default, Amazon Redshift takes a snapshot about every eight hours or following every 5 GB per node of data changes, or whichever comes first.
 Alternatively, you can create a snapshot schedule to control when automated snapshots are taken.
 Automated snapshots are enabled by default when you create a cluster.